Corelle Profile: April (1977)

 April dinner plate.

-A second type of Centura cup exists in all four patterns in this grouping.
+A second type of Centura cup exists in all four initial Expressions patterns.
 It holds 7 oz, and its shape is borrowed from Centura Tableware.
-It might be from the test marketing phase that occurred prior to the official launch of Expressions.
+It might be from the test marketing phase that preceded the official launch of the Expressions product line.

 (Photo: Meadow with an atypical cup style, made of Centura.)